Leaflet/Leaflet/index.md

 <p class="notice">October 25, 2012 &mdash; Leaflet 0.4.5 bugfix release and plans for 0.5 &mdash; <a href="2012/10/25/leaflet-0-4-5-bugfix-release-and-plans-for-0.5.html">Read More in the Blog</a></p>

 Leaflet is a modern open-source JavaScript library for mobile-friendly interactive maps.
 It is developed by [Vladimir Agafonkin][] of [CloudMade][] with a&nbsp;team of dedicated [contributors][].
-Weighing just about <abbr title="That's 102 KB minified and 176 KB in the source form, with 8 KB of CSS (1.8 KB gzipped) and 10 KB of images">27 KB of gzipped JS code</abbr>, it still has all the [features][] most developers ever need for online maps, while providing a smooth, pleasant user experience.
+Weighing just about <abbr title="That's 102 KB minified and 176 KB in the source form, with 8 KB of CSS (1.8 KB gzipped) and 10 KB of images">27 KB of gzipped JS code</abbr>, it has all the [features][] most devepers ever need for online maps.

-It is built from the ground up to work efficiently on both desktop and mobile platforms like iOS and Android, taking advantage of HTML5 and CSS3 on modern browsers.
-The focus is on usability, performance, small size, [A-grade][] browser support and [a simple API][] with <abbr title="Simplicity and reasonable defaults so that the API doesn't get in your way, while not losing flexibility">convention over configuration</abbr>.
-The OOP-based [code of the library][] is designed to be modular, extensible and very easy to understand.
+Leaflet is designed with _simplicity_, _performance_ and _usability_ in mind.
+It works efficiently across all major desktop and mobile platforms out of the box, taking advantage of HTML5 and CSS3 on modern browsers while being accessible on older ones too.
+It can also be extended with many [plugins][], has a beautiful, easy to use and [well-documented][] API and a simple, readable [source code][] that is a joy to [contribute][] to.

 {: .usedby}
 Used by: [Flickr](http://flickr.com/map) [foursquare](https://foursquare.com/) [craigslist](http://t.co/V4EiURIA) [IGN](http://www.ign.com/wikis/the-elder-scrolls-5-skyrim/interactive-maps/Skyrim) [Wikimedia](http://blog.wikimedia.org/2012/04/05/new-wikipedia-app-for-ios-and-an-update-for-our-android-app/) [Meetup](http://www.meetup.com/) [WSJ](http://projects.wsj.com/campaign2012/maps/) [Geocaching](http://geocaching.com) [StreetEasy](http://streeteasy.com/) [Nestoria](http://www.nestoria.co.uk) [Topix](http://topix.com/) [Chartbeat](http://chartbeat.com/) [GIS Cloud](http://www.giscloud.com/) ...